senlin/so-mobile-map-widget/readme.md

 = Where is the settings page? =

 You can stop looking, there is none.
-You can adjust all the ncessary settings in the widget itself.
+You can adjust all the necessary settings in the widget itself.

 A few settings are done by default: the scale of the image is set to 2, to optimise it for mobile resolutions; the link opens in a new tab, if I get complaints about that I will make it optional; sensor is set to true as we're dealing with mobile devices here.